Drywall can be installed either vertically or horizontally. Plan your installation so that the least number of seams are created.

 Seams must always meet at a stud, but should never occur at the edge of a door or window.
 The door opens and closes at this point, and the seam will eventually crack from the movement.
 Be particularly careful not to damage the board when cutting a notch or corner.

 Cut the shorter length with a wallboard saw or keyhole saw.
 Use a utility knife to score the longer cut.
-Use several fight strokes with the knife to cut into the core.
+Use several light strokes with the knife to cut into the core.
 Position the cut over the edge of your work table and snap the panel.
-Finish by cleanly undercutting the paper on the back side with the utility knife.
+Finish by cleanly undercutting the paper on the backside with the utility knife.
 Always cut with the good side up.

 To cut an opening around a window, place the panel in position and mark on the edge of the panel to indicate the top and bottom of the window opening.
 Measure and record the distance from the top mark to the edge of the window and from the bottom mark to the edge of the window.
 Use a drywall square to connect the points, and make your cut accordingly.